Cloud Hung Canopy : A Lakeside Meander

 Stepping Onto The Trail : A Lakeside Meander

-We followed a narrow, root-laced dirt path that looped around a hidden pond fringed with cattails and lily pads.
-Painted turtles basked on submerged logs and dragonflies hovered above the dark water.
-We covered roughly 3.3 miles under a muted sky with no benches or boardwalks in sight.
-Our only companion on the trail was the rhythmic chirping of cricket birds echoing through the trees.
-“We took a walk in the woods and came out taller than the trees”.
+We covered about 3.3 miles under a muted sky, with clouds hanging low like a soft blanket and no benches or boardwalks to disrupt the natural beauty.
+Our only companion on the trail was the rhythmic chirping of crickets echoing through the trees, a soothing soundtrack to our quiet contemplation.
+As we walked, reflecting on nature’s artistry, we resonated with the profound words: “We took a walk in the woods and came out taller than the trees.”

 In the airport lounge we drank steaming hot chocolate and strong coffee, savored an herb‐and‐garlic pastry and a pumpkin spice muffin, and watched planes taxi past giant windows.
 We wandered the shops and paused by the departure boards until our ride home arrived.
 We felt content and exhausted, carrying the hush of Jefferson Forest Trail with us into the city’s roar.